xinwenfu/mitmproxy-get/README.md

 # 5. MITM against HTTPS

 mitmproxy is able to [decrypt encrypted traffic on the fly](https://docs.mitmproxy.org/stable/concepts-howmitmproxyworks/).
 There are two methods to enable such function and we use the second method as a demo.
-- Install mitmproxy’s CA on the client device.
+- Create a private key and self signed certificate for mitmproxy and install mitmproxy’s certificate on the client device, i.e., the ESP32 in our case.
+This is more realsitic in practice.
+This method has its own challenge.
+The attacker needs to embed mitmproxy's certificate into the client device.
+This often involves quite some reverse engineeering of the client device.
-- Use the self-signed server certificate as mitmproxy’s CA.
+- Use the web server's private key and self-signed server certificate as mitmproxy.
+The method is not that realistic.
+In practice, the attacker often wants to analyze the communication between the device and the server.
+It is not hard for the attacker to get a client device.
+For example, they can just purchase one.
+However, i is hard for the attacker to get the server's private key.
+This method is easy and weuse it to demonstrate the principle of decrypting HTTPS traffic with mitmproxy.

 We first generate the required PEM format file by running command:
 ```